DinoChiesa/Apigee-CustomPolicy-AesCrypto/README.md

 ## License

-This code is Copyright (c) 2017 Google Inc., and is released under the Apache Source License v2.0.
+This code is Copyright (c) 2017 Google LLC, and is released under the Apache Source License v2.0.
 For information see the [LICENSE](LICENSE) file.

 ## Disclaimer